 • Females tend to be more nurturing, gentle, and family-oriented, often bonding with everyone in the household.
 They generally mature faster, have better attention spans, and are sometimes described as more attuned to their owner's emotions.

-Both sexes are equally intelligent and require consistent training from a young age to become well-behaved companions.
-The most notable biological difference, of course, is that intact females go into heat approximately every six months, while intact males are fertile year-round.
+Both sexes require consistent training from a young age.
+The most notable biological difference is that intact females go into heat approximately every six months, while intact males are fertile year-round.

-One of the most apparent differences between male and female German Shepherds is their physical stature.
-These distinctions go beyond simple height and weight, affecting their overall presence and appearance.
+One of the most apparent differences between a male vs female German Shepherd is physical stature.
+These distinctions affect their overall presence, handling requirements, and daily care.

 As established by the American Kennel Club (AKC) breed standards, males are noticeably larger than females.